A coordinate-free guide to the mechanics of thin shells: Introduction

-Equations \eqref{eq:59gg} can also be obtained by a formal linearization of the equilibrium equations \eqref{eq:4b} for small departures from the reference configuration, when the reference configuration is stress-free.
-For a transversely-isotropic shell, the linear constitutive equations have the form:
+The system \eqref{eq:59gg} can also be obtained by a formal linearization of the equilibrium equations \eqref{eq:4b} for small departures from the reference configuration, granted that the reference configuration is stress-free.
+For a transversely-isotropic shell, the linear constitutive equations read:

 Here $h$ is the thickness of the shell, $\mu$ and $\lambda$ are the Lam\'e moduli of the material that comprises the shell, and